launchdarkly/dotnet-client-sdk/CONTRIBUTING.md

 ### Building

-To build the SDK (for all platforms) without running any tests:
+To build the SDK (for all target platforms) without running any tests:

 ```
 msbuild /restore src/LaunchDarkly.XamarinSdk/LaunchDarkly.XamarinSdk.csproj
 ```

+Currently this command can only be run on MacOS, because that is the only platform that allows building for all of the targets (.NET Standard, Android, and iOS).

 To build the SDK for only one of the supported platforms, add `-f X` where `X` is one of the items in the `<TargetFrameworks>` list of `LaunchDarkly.XamarinSdk.csproj`: `netstandard2.0` for .NET Standard 2.0, `MonoAndroid80` for Android 8.0, etc.: